-- For Thumb only architectures, for example ARMv6-M, functions specified with the interrupt attribute compile to T32 code. - The interrupt attribute is not available for A64 code.
+- For architectures that support A32 and T32 instructions, functions specified with the interrupt attribute compile to A32 or T32 code depending on whether the compile option specifies ARM or Thumb. - For Thumb only architectures, for example ARMv6-M, functions specified with the interrupt attribute compile to T32 code. - The interrupt attribute is not available for A64 code.